poponealex/APSecurity/README.md

 EaZy security system running on Raspberry Pi.

 ## Introduction
-AP Security is a simple and ready to go security system.
+APSecurity is a simple and ready to go security system.
 It's aimed at sheer elementary utilisations such as monitoring a single room, hence it is not a fully fledged program as it is rather merely a fun dev project.

 ### Prerequisites
 - Raspberry Pi running RPi OS